fgais/political-sharing-cartography/README.md

 # political-sharing-cartography
 Basic data processing steps to arrive at a Political Cartography of News Sharing.
-The data, which is supposed to be stored in a folder called `data`, can be found on [Zenodo](10.5281/zenodo.19071466).
+The data, which is should be stored in the folder `./data`, can be found on [Zenodo](10.5281/zenodo.19071466).

 The basic steps of the research pipeline leading to a Political Cartography of News Sharing are described in 1.-4. and the code that is mentioned in these steps.
 The code to arrive at the plots in the paper "Introducing a Political Cartography of News Sharing: Capturing Story, Outlet and Content Level of News Circulation on Twitter" is listed under 5. and provided in the form of Jupyter Notebooks.